Homeโ€บ๐Ÿ“ก SNMP Extensionsโ€บModule 22 min read ยท 3/16

 Metric Types

-gauge — Point-in-time value.
-CPU %, temperature, memory used, speed.
+gauge Current value (can go up/down) CPU %, temperature, memory

 metrics: